drakkan/test-github-actions/docs/full-configuration.md

   - `external_auth_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke for users authentication.
 See [External Authentication](./external-auth.md) for more details.
 Leave empty to disable.
   - `external_auth_scope`, integer.
 0 means all supported authentication scopes (passwords, public keys and keyboard interactive).
 1 means passwords only.
 2 means public keys only.
 4 means key keyboard interactive only.
 The flags can be combined, for example 6 means public keys and keyboard interactive
   - `credentials_path`, string.
 It defines the directory for storing user provided credential files such as Google Cloud Storage credentials.
 This can be an absolute path or a path relative to the config dir
+  - `prefer_database_credentials`, boolean.
+When true, users' Google Cloud Storage credentials will be written to the data provider instead of disk, though pre-existing credentials on disk will be used as a fallback.
+When false, they will be written to the directory specified by `credentials_path`.
   - `pre_login_program`, string.
 Deprecated, please use `pre_login_hook`.
   - `pre_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to modify user details just before the login.
 See [Dynamic user modification](./dynamic-user-mod.md) for more details.
 Leave empty to disable.
   - `post_login_hook`, string.
 Absolute path to an external program or an HTTP URL to invoke to notify a successful or failed login.
 See [Post-login hook](./post-login-hook.md) for more details.
 Leave empty to disable.